-Deciding where to live is never an easy decision to make.
-Whether you are graduating into an uncertain job market or feeling buried by debt, one decision that more and more young people are considering is moving back home to their parents.
+Deciding where you’ll live is never an easy decision to make.
+Whether you’re graduating into an uncertain job market or feeling buried by debt, one choice more and more young people are considering is moving back home to their parents.

 What are the Benefits of Moving Back Home?

-So you’re considering moving back home.
-Perhaps you have friends that have already done so.
-Or maybe you have friends that are avoiding it at all costs.
+So you’re considering moving back in with your parents.
+Perhaps you have friends who’ve already done so.
+Or maybe your friends are avoiding it at all costs.
 It might not be everyone’s first choice, but it’s definitely a decision worth considering.

 Here are some of the benefits of moving back home to save money.